Independent · Non-Partisan · For Every Australian

 Values Debates Intensify

 The Keating and Howard eras saw sharp debates about national identity.
 Pauline Hanson's maiden speech in 1996 challenged multiculturalism directly.
-Howard used phrases like "Australian values" to promote social cohesion โ€” and, critics argued, to signal cultural expectations of conformity by migrants.
+Public debate about Australian values became more prominent in political and public discourse, as Howard used phrases like "Australian values" to promote social cohesion — and, critics argued, to signal cultural expectations of conformity by migrants.

 2007